6. Continuous probability distributions#

 ## (10.314409794364623, 0.5816585197803816)

-We need to take note of the fact that scipy.stats.lognorm encodes the distribution via the parameter \(s\) equal to \(\sigma\) and scale equal to \(e^\mu\).
-Computing the PDF at different points must done as follows:
+Unintuitively, scipy.stats.lognorm identifies a distribution via the parameter \(s\) equal to \(\sigma\) and scale equal to \(e^\mu\).
+Computing the PDF at different points must thus be done as follows:

 x = np.linspace(np.min(income), np.max(income), 101)